-7. Finite-sample performance
+7 Finite sample performance

 This section discusses the results from a collection of simulation studies that were designed to evaluate the size and power of the proposed inference procedures.
-Additional results are presented in the working paper version of this paper (e.g., Hoesch, Lee, and Mesters (2023)).
+Additional results are presented in the working paper version of this paper (e.g. Hoesch et al., 2023).

-7.1 Size of semiparametric score test
+7.1 Size of semi-parametric score test

 We start by evaluating the empirical rejection frequencies of the score test $\hat{S}{n,\hat{\gamma}n}$ for the semiparametric SVAR model.
-We consider SVAR(p) specifications with p = 1, 4, 12 lags, K = 2, 3 variables, and sample sizes T = 200, 500, 1000.
+We consider SVAR(p) specifications with p=1,4,12 lags, K=2,3variables and sample sizes T=200,500,1000.
 We simulate the SVAR(p) model for ten different choices for the distributions of the structural shocks $\epsilon{k,t}$.
 The density functions that we consider and their abbreviated names are reported in Table 1.
 We normalize each $\epsilon{k,t}$ to have mean zero and variance one by standardizing by the population mean and variance implied by the densities in Table 1.